maksimyaromin/maksimyaromin.github.io/index.md

               description: "Exam 480: Programming in HTML5 with JavaScript and CSS3.
 Microsoft"
             - year: 2017
               description: "Techdegree: Full-Stack JavaScript Developer.
 Treehouse Inc."
-        articles:
-            - "Evolution stages of modern web frameworks.
-The concepts behind them and the details that will improve their efficiency.
-Considered the following: Angular.JS, Angular 2, Angular 4, Angular 11, React. <em>Series of articles</em>.
-In draft."
 ---